Lilian Salami

 A former dean, faculty of education at the University of Benin, Salami is a Fellow of the Nutrition Society of Nigeria and International Federation of Home Economics/Home Professional Association of Nigeria.

-Salami is professor of home economics/nutritional education and a member of the advisory council to his royal majesty, the Oba of Benin, Omo N’Oba N’Edo, Ukukpolokpolo, Ogidigan, Oba Ewuare II.
+Salami is a professor of home economics/nutritional education and a member of the advisory council to the Oba of Benin, Omo N'Oba N'Edo, Ukukpolokpolo, Ogidigan, Oba Ewuare II.

 Early life and education

 Salami was born in Jos, Nigeria.
 However, she is from Edo, specifically a Bini woman.

-She began her early childhood education in Jos, Plateau State; but due to the Nigerian Civil War (1967–1970), she received her secondary school education in Edo State and earned a West African School Certificate (WASC) under the auspices of Baptist High School, Benin City.
+She began her early childhood education in Jos, Plateau State, but due to the Nigerian Civil War from 1967 to 1970 she went to secondary school in Edo State, where she earned a West African School Certificate (WASSCE) under the auspices of Baptist High School, Benin City.

-Her hunger for a world-class education motivated her to go to the United States and earned B.Sc.
-(Hons) home economics and M.Sc. nutrition degrees at North Dakota State University in 1979 and 1982 respectively.
+She earned B.Sc.
+(Hons) home economics degree in 1972 and M.Sc. nutrition degree in 1982 at North Dakota State University, United States.

-She was, however, at the University of Wisconsin and the University of Minnesota for summer classes before transferring to North Dakota State University, where she later completed her studies as a result of being married in 1977.
-She returned home and served her country under the platform of National Youth Service Corps (NYSC), Benin City between 1983 and 1984.
+She was at the University of Wisconsin and the University of Minnesota for summer classes before transferring to North Dakota State University, where she later completed her studies after marrying in 1977.
+She returned home and worked with the National Youth Service Corps (NYSC), Benin City between 1983 and 1984.